Atlas: Role Bias

 Eight pages now open the hub.

 This is where the Atlas gets sharp.
-The reader recognizes the pattern, then understands why a good role may still be the wrong first move.
+The owner recognizes the pattern, then understands why a good role may still be the wrong first move.

 Symptoms